lmc-eu/code-quality-tools/packages/browserslist-config/README.md

 ### Extending

-If you need to support IE (or any other browser):
+To support Internet Explorer (or any other browser):

 ```
 extends @lmc-eu/browserslist-config